-Five years ago, on June 3, 2007 (Trinity Sunday in that year, as it is in 2012), Fr.
+Six years ago, on June 3, 2007 (Trinity Sunday in that year), Fr.
 Ragheed Aziz Ganni was martyred outside of the Church of the Holy Spirit in Mosul, Iraq, after celebrating Mass.
 Three subdeacons also lost their lives in the attack.

 The threats against the priest began less than a year after the U.S.-led invasion of Iraq, and Father Ragheed suspected that his days were numbered.
 Yet he found in persecution a renewed faith and a cause for hope.
 And his death, as tragic as it was, helped at least one Muslim friend of Father Ragheed to understand what the true Christian life entails: the willingness to follow Christ unto death, and through one's own death, to preach Christ and His Resurrection to the world.

-As we remember Father Ragheed and his fellow martyrs (Basman Yousef Daoud, Ghasan Bidawid, and Wadid Hanna) on this Trinity Sunday, we look ahead to the Feast of Corpus Christi, of the Body and Blood of Christ, this week, and recall the prophetic words of this martyred Iraqi priest:
+As we remember Father Ragheed and his fellow martyrs (Basman Yousef Daoud, Ghasan Bidawid, and Wadid Hanna), we recall the prophetic words of this martyred Iraqi priest:

 There are days when I feel frail and full of fear.
 But when, holding the Eucharist, I say "Behold the Lamb of God Behold, who takes away the sin of the world", I feel His strength in me.
 When I hold the Host in my hands, it is really He who is holding me and all of us, challenging the terrorists and keeping us united in His boundless love.